13 Early Signs and Symptoms of Impending Labor

 #11 Pet BehaviorAnimals just know when things are happening.
-Your pet may not leave your side the days before baby is born.
+Your pet may not leave your side the few days before your baby is born.

 #12 Feeling SickThe body has a way of focusing all of itself on the task of beginning labor, and this may cause the immune system to weaken a bit and allow a common cold or other viral illness to knock you down.
 Load up on garlic and probiotics, and get as much rest as possible.